Last Updated: May 19, 2013

 If, for some reason, a player has never been signed to a contract, the league's average contract will be used as the player's previous contract when calculating whether the player will accept the team's offer.

-Renegotiation: A player's contract may be renegotiated at any time through the pre-season, regular season, or playoffs.
-Any new deal will take effect immediately and will replace the player's old contract.
+Renegotiation: A player's contract may be renegotiated at any time through the pre-season, regular season, or playoffs if they have 1 year remaining on their contract.
+You can choose to have the new deal will take effect immediately and will replace the player's old contract (with a financial penalty) or wait until the end of the season for the deal to take effect (contract extension).
 A GM can negotiate only one contract offer per player per 20 hours.
 A GM cannot bank days.

-Example: Player has a 3 year contract.
+Example: Player has a 3 year contract with 1 year remaining.
 You successfully negotiate a 2 year deal with the Player half-way through the Regular Season.
-At the end of the season / beginning of the new season, that 2-year deal will be reduced by 1 year... even though they haven't played a full year.
-In effect you'll have signed a 1.5 year contract which may be easier on your finances.
+You can choose to pay a fee to have the contract take effect immediately or you can wait until the end of the season.
+If you choose to wait, at the end of the season / beginning of the new season, the 2-year deal will take effect.

 Offer Limitations: A player is only allowed to accept one offer per team per season.
-If a GM signs a player and later trades that player, the new GM can offer a new contract to that player.
+However, if the player has a pending contract extension, GM's will not be able to offer additional contract extensions.
+If a GM signs a player to an immediate 1-year contract and later trades that player, the new GM can offer a new contract to that player.
 If the player is then traded back to the original GM in the same season that player will be suspended from the league for the duration of the season or until they are moved to a new team....
 Basically you can't do the ol' trade, sign and reacquire trick.